How Kubernetes Drastically Changed The Face Of The Cloud

 As a method, this was not fit for use in the current technologically updated cloud services.
 The infrastructure is also built accordingly to run apps in a proprietary way.
 This is something that Kubernetes changed once it was introduced into the AWS sphere.
 Kubernetes is open source and has a wide area of application.
 This gives the users free access to its tools and setup to allow maximum users to benefit from this interface.

 While most of the companies worldwide are making the enormous shift to cloud technology and servers, there is one big challenge involved with the idea.
 This revolves around the issues with vendor lock-in.
 Lock-in is typically referred to as the challenges involved with migrating to an alternative cloud services provider.
-This is also one of the issues that the AWS users faced.
+This is also one of the issues that AWS users face.

 No interoperability with other Cloud service providers